zchatt5/post-install-config/README.md

 </p>
 <p>
 In the Agent Panel navigate to Users -> Add New.
 Naming the user "karen" (Note: A fake email was used).

+User profiles are created to enable ticket submission and support requests through osTicket.
 </p>
 <br />